ucsp09/session-based-login/README.md

 # Session-Based-Auth-System

+This project provides a clean and minimal implementation of session-based authentication using HTTP-only cookies.
+It closely mirrors how traditional web applications handle authentication and serves as a foundation for understanding modern authentication systems and their security trade-offs.

+## Project Scope and Intent
+This project is designed to demonstrate:
+1. How traditional session-based authentication works
+2. How browsers automatically attach cookies to requests
+3. Why validating a session alone does not prevent CSRF
+4. The historical and architectural limitations of cookie-based authentication

+## Overview
 This project consists of a backend API running on port 8000 and a frontend application running on port 3000.
 The backend exposes several endpoints to manage users and resources, as well as handle user authentication.
 The frontend allows users to log in, access protected resources, and log out.

-## Overview

 - **Backend (Port 8000)**: Handles user management, authentication, and protected resources.
 - **Frontend (Port 3000)**: Provides a login interface and a navigation system that interacts with the backend.